 In California, climate change is further interfering with wildfire regimes and altering biological communities36.
 Not only can post-disturbance recovery be slow20 competition and invasion by non-natives is amongst other problems slowing the recruitment of native vegetation37,38.
 A clear implication is therefore the benefits of shelters as a mode of conservation post-disturbance whilst other efforts are made to re-establish the native community.
+REORGANIZE ALL THIS

-We suggest that future studies experiment with different dimensions and more shapes and explore their impacts on canopy temperature and light intensity, alongside measuring other climatic parameters such as relative humidity.
-Directionality of shelter opening should also be explored.
-Additionally, camera trapping at each shelter-open microsite may useful to determine whether shelters are actually used by animals, and if yes, which species.
-We hope our study has provided some direction for future mitigation efforts that may be key towards management of habitats and species at risk of extinction due to climate change and land-use.
+END WITH IMPLICATIONS AND SIMPLY RESTATE MAIN FINDINGS.